Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Students and families applying for Common App Fee Waivers may also be looking into financing options to pay for college tuition.
 There are several options for parents and students who need help paying for college.
 These include:

-The first step is to fill out the Free Application for Federal Student Aid (FAFSA®).
-Even if students don’t qualify for aid, this form opens up opportunities for students to receive student loans, federal grants, school aid, and work study positions.
+The first step is to fill out the Free Application for Federal Student Aid (FAFSA).
+Even if you don’t think you will qualify for aid, it’s a good idea to fill out this form.
+The FAFSA opens up opportunities for students to receive student loans, federal grants, school aid, and work-study positions.

 Applying for Scholarships